securitykiss-com/rfw/README.md

 - remote updates via RESTful API
 - secured with HTTPS
 - authenticated with basic authentication over SSL and by client source IP
-- keep IP whitelist (it's better to call it ignored IPs) to prevent locking access to the machine.
+- keep IP whitelist - commands related to whitelisted IPs will be ignored.
+This is to prevent locking access to the machine.
 - whitelist defined in config file, handle CIDR notation
 - act as the iptables guard
 - local client with syntax identical to iptables